SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network

 \ao{After estimating the link capacities, the decision of satellite $v$ is given as follows.
 For an incoming data rate $R^{\text{in}}_{v, t}$ at time slot $t$, let the list of preferences for its established links be given by $(w_1,...,w_k)$, $k=|O_{v,t}|$.
 Now assume that for some $i < k$} \ao{ and

 Then the full capacity of the first $i$ links is used, i.e., } For link $i+1$, \sysname{} sets:

+Within any used outgoing link, capacity is divided proportionally among all incoming streams.
+Through this flow-level proportional sharing, we approximate the behavior of packet schedulers.
 The remaining links $j=i+2,...,k$ are not used and $x_{(v,w_{j}),t} = 0$.
 If the incoming traffic exceeds the sum of the capacity of all established links, each link is used to its full capacity and the remaining data in the buffer is dropped.